WANT TO VISIT THE MOM ART ANNEX??

 Each visit includes a tour of the latest M.O.M. exhibits, conversations about the Art, Science, and History of American motherhood, the interdisciplinary field of Mother Studies, and an opportunity to share personal perspectives and experiences.
 During a tour, you will be invited to try on a pregnancy vest and explore the objects on display.
 There is an extensive library with films on a wide variety of topics, research materials from the Demeter Press Collection.

 Friends find out more about what to do and where to eat in St. Petersburg here.

 At M.O.M. we aim to start great conversations, feature thought-provoking exhibits, and share information and education in a friendly, non-judgemental atmosphere.

 WE WELCOME YOU !!

 The MOM Museum Art Annex opened its doors on January 1, 2017.
 The new hours are by appointment only.
 You must call ahead or e-mail.

 As part of The Arts Enclave of Historic Kenwood, in the city of St. Petersburg, this new location aspires to be several things.
 Among them we aim to be a place that counters narratives which have kept women less visible and one that increases awareness about reproduction, identity and experience.
 We encourage empathic humanity and planetary healing.
 We make space for real life-affirming connections..
-Additionally, as an arts annex, preserving and interpreting objects for public consumption; a place of learning; a place to gather; and mostly, a template for all the possibilities to come, as M.O.M. continues to grow and thrive.
+Additionally, as an arts annex, we are preserving and interpreting objects for public consumption, while acting as a place of learning, a place to gather; and mostly, as a template for all the possibilities to come, as M.O.M. continues to grow and thrive.